How Much Is My Exam Worth?

 Your Results

-Your exam weighting tells you what fraction of your final module mark comes from the exam.
-If your exam is worth 60%, then 60% of your final mark depends on how well you do in the exam, and the other 40% comes from coursework.
+Your exam weighting tells you what fraction of your final module mark is determined by the exam.
+If your exam is worth 60%, then 60 pence of every pound of your final mark comes from the exam, and the other 40 pence comes from coursework.

 |---|---|---|